 This could be a FAQ page, except that questions have been infrequent.
-Here are questions and answers, and also some to cover other possible questions.
+Here are questions and answers, and some more information about the project.

 saugns is mainly developed on x86/x86-64, because currently, such are my own computers.
 There's no architecture-specific code in the program, and it'll likely work fine on 32-bit and 64-bit little endian in general.
 In 2021 (v0.3.8b), it reportedly worked fine on Raspberry Pi 3, i.e. ARM.